Contact Us |

 Q: What are departmental major core courses?
 A: "Departmental major core courses" refer to the required sequence of ENGL 200; ENGL 300; and a ENGL 400-level capstone course.
 (Students who matriculated prior to Fall 2009 are not required to take a 400-level capstone course.)Q: Can an approved English capstone course also qualify for another department requirement (ie: pre-1800 or non-canonical)?

 A: No. Our capstone courses will no longer simultaneously serve to fulfill another English requirement, such as pre-1800, or non-canonical.
 Q: What is overall course load?A: “Overall course load” refers to the total credit hours required of majors.
 Q: Do foreign language literature courses count for the English major?A: Students may petition the DUS for up to 2 foreign language literature courses to count toward total hours for the major.
 They do not meet nor satisfy department major core requirements (ENGL 200; ENGL 300; 400-level capstone).

 Q: What is Distinction in Research and Creative Works?

 A: Students writing theses (both critical and creative) effective AY 2012-13 are eligible to apply for University Distinction in Research and Creative Works, which if awarded, will be noted on the student's transcript upon graduation.
 Applications available in English department.
 Other Notes:

 Non-literature classes (music, art) will not be considered for the major.

-Courses repeateable for credit.
-Some special topics as well as advanced writing courses are repeatable for credit.
+Courses repeatable for credit.
+Some special topics as well as some advanced writing courses may be repeatable for credit, but not always.
 Consult the General Announcements (pdf) as to which these are.

 Transfer credits are governed by the principle of equivalency as stipulated in the General Announcements (pdf).
 Students should always consult with an advisor about study abroad or summer course plans and seek pre-approval for courses taken elsewhere.
 Some basic guidelines are the following: